lukelovekin/T3A1_workbook/README.md

 HD
 Demonstrates an extensive ability to manipulate objects

+next few questions were also in workbook one but with ruby examples

 ## Q12	Explain how JSON can be manipulated in JavaScript, using examples from the JavaScript programming language